Concrete Calculator

 How Thick Does Your Concrete Actually Need to Be

 Residential driveways are typically 4 to 6 inches thick, depending on vehicle load.
 Garage floors that hold vehicles are often 5 to 6 inches, while basic walkways and patios are commonly 4 inches.
 Get the thickness wrong, and the slab cracks faster than it should.
 These are general guidelines for residential use.
 Always consult a contractor for structural or load-bearing projects.
+For industry thickness standards, refer to the National Ready Mixed Concrete Association guidelines.

 Privacy Note